Damans227/personal-website/content/posts/journey-of-a-react-component-from-jsx-to-tsx.md

 const [name, setName] = useState('')
 ```

 However, if we were to initialize a state variable that was of a complex type, such as an `Array` of type `String`, then Typecript would not be able to infer the type of array unless we explicitly define it.
-This can be accomplished by passing in the type of array as generic.
+This can be accomplished by passing in the type of array as [Generics](https://www.typescriptlang.org/docs/handbook/2/generics.html).
 For example:

 ```jsx
 const [guests, setGuests] = useState<string[]>([])